-The Department of Mathematics and the Department of Statistics at Texas A&M will host an eight-week Research Experience for Undergraduates (REU) during the summer of 2014.
-We anticipate running the following programs:
+The Department of Mathematics and the Department of Statistics at Texas A&M will host an eight-week Research Experience for Undergraduates (REU) during the summer of 2015.
+We will run the following programs:

 - Number Theory Mentored by Riad Masri and Matt Young.

-- Algorithmic Algebraic Geometry mentored by Maurice Rojas, June and July
+- Algorithmic Algebraic Geometry Mentored by J. Maurice Rojas

 Summer Program: Number Theory